jwells131313/dargo/README.md

 team has decided the API is good as it is we will make the 1.0 version which will have some backward compatibility guarantees.
 In the meantime, if you have questions or comments please open issues.
 Thank you.

+The similarities between this library and the java Dependency Injection framework [hk2](https://javaee.github.io/hk2/) is intentional.
+The plan is to port many of the features of hk2 to this library.

 ## Table of Contents